shican123/Cellseg_Finetune/README.md

-# CellSeg Fine-Tune
+# CellSegAdapt

-A lightweight fine-tuning framework for cell segmentation, supporting:
+A lightweight framework for fine-tuning cell segmentation models with small datasets, optimized for spatial transcriptomics (CellBin).
+Efficiently adapt pre-trained models to new tissue types or staining conditions using minimal annotations.
+Achieve higher accuracy in cell boundary detection with just a few training samples.
+Supporting:

 - **Cellpose**
 - **CellBin v3**